 Then, on December 13, a SWAT team raided the campground where “Stop Cop City” activists were living peacefully, resulting in the arrest of people on charges of domestic terrorism.
 Police claim that activists threw rocks at patrol units and at the fire station.
 Activists, meanwhile, say that police used excessive force, rubber bullets, and tear gas on them while conducting a peaceful “tree sit” protest.

 On January 18, a multiagency “clearing operation” was conducted to remove activists from the forest.
-During the raid, a 26-year-old Venezuelan forest defender named Manuel Esteban Paez Terán, who went by “Tortuguita,” died after being shot 14 times by Georgia state troopers.
+During the raid, a 26-year-old Venezuelan forest defender named Manuel Esteban Paez Terán, who went by “Tortuguita,” died after being shot 57 times by Georgia State Patrol officers.
 Seven other activists were arrested and charged with domestic terrorism.

 While the raid was a thoroughly planned operation, the Georgia Bureau of Investigation (GBI) claims there is no body or dash camera footage of the incident.
 The GBI also states that Tortuguita failed to follow officers’ commands and allegedly opened fire on one of them, injuring him.